You are currently viewing Summer in Ireland: 10 Can’t-Miss Activities to Enjoy

 There are plenty of greenways to cycle and walk on in Ireland, thanks to recent efforts to rejuvenate old railway tracks throughout the country, but one, in particular, will give you an insight into a county and area of Ireland that is unknown to many.

-The Green Heartlands Cycle Route meanders through mid and south County Roscommon, a 164-mile (263 km) route that is broken into 7 stages, making for an enjoyable one-day adventure.
+The 211-kilometer/131-mile Green Heartlands Cycle Route meanders through parts of County Roscommon and consists of seven stages, making for an enjoyable one-day adventure.

-Hodson Bay Hotel, a resort on the shores of Lough Ree and a scenic peninsula that is a short 10-minute drive from Athlone, is located at Stage 1 of this cycle route.
+Hodson Bay Hotel, a resort on the shores of Lough Ree and a scenic peninsula that is a short 10-minute drive from Athlone, is located at the beginning of Stage 1.

 irelandonabudget.com